Introduction

 First steps

-This site has been designed to be enjoyed in many ways, but on your first ‘adventure’, please do yourself the favour of engaging with your chosen unit as a whole.
+This site has been designed to be enjoyed in many ways, but on your first trip please do yourself the favour of engaging with your chosen unit as a whole.
 Skim, where you feel inclined, but don’t skip.
 Each lecture takes the form of a structured commentary on a carefully chosen sequence of images.
 There will always be an argument to follow as well as the plot of a story.
 You won’t be acquiring snippets of information to use in a pub quiz.
 But you will be learning—painlessly and by example—how to look at any painting or sculpture from the Middle Ages and Renaissance.
 (To misquote a favourite aphorism, you will not be ‘much better informed’, but you will be somewhat ‘the wiser’.)

-• Maximise your browser window, or even better, make it full-screen; and
+- Maximise your browser window, or even better, make it full-screen; and

-• Ensure that the zoom level is set to 100%.
+- Ensure that the zoom level is set to 100%.

 To turn the pages, we recommend using the up and down arrows on your keyboard, if you have one.